dcrommie/walbrook/src/markdown-pages/index.md

   - review: We consolidated our private wealth accounts with Damien at Julius Baer.
 Damien ensured that the transfer process was smooth, timely and tax-efficient.
-Post the transfer, he co-ordinated investment advisory, tax and financial planning, rewriting of wills and setting up of our Power of Attorneys.
+Post the transfer, he co-ordinated investment advisory, tax and financial planning, rewriting of wills and setting up Power of Attorneys.
 An amazing job.
     pic: ../src/images/wholesale.png
     name: Mitchel, NED, London
 contacttitle: Take care of your future today